 Use the SNMP page to enable SNMP on a selected interface and specify a community.
 SNMP is disabled by default.
-This can be configured on any interface, however, using eth0 is recommended for security purpose.
+SNMP must only be enabled on the LAN interface, Eth0.
 Set the Community to value other than public for security reasons.

 - 1. Launch Connect Director. - 2.
 Click Administration > Appliances/Servers > Platform Equipment. - 3.
-Click the Name of the Edge Gateway from the list pane to launch the Connect Edge Gateway administration portal. - 4.
-Click Configuration > System > Logging/Monitoring > SNMP. - 5.
+Click the Name of the Edge Gateway from the list pane to launch the Connect Edge Gateway administration portal. - Click Configuration > System > Logging/Monitoring > SNMP. - 5.
 Click Enable. - 6.
 Select an Interface.
 By default, the IP address associated with the primary interface is selected.